From bine to beer.

 The commercially valuable part of a hop plant is its unfertilised flowers.
 These are harvested by a hop grower as green seed cones that are referred to as hops or hop cones.
 Hop cones contain different oils, such as lupulin and oleoresin, that impart flavour and aroma to beer.
 Lupulin also possesses antibiotic properties that suppress bacterial growth and allow brewers yeast to grow.

 Hop cones are grown on vines called bines, which are trained to grow up strings suspended from overhead trellis structure.
 This tall structure reduces shading and encourages increased production of the cones that grow on the bines.

 New Zealand hop gardens are typically planted with a 5.0m high V-trellis structure, with rows 2.5 metres apart and plants within rows spaced at 1.2m intervals.
 Because pollinated seeds are undesirable for brewing beer, only female plants are grown in hop gardens, and these are propagated vegetatively or via tissue culture.

-Hops are planted in the spring as either rhizome cuttings or rooted cuttings from the previous spring.
+Hops are planted by a New Zealand hop grower in the spring as either rhizome cuttings or rooted cuttings from the previous spring.
 Hops are perennial and reach maturity in two to three years.

 Different varieties of hops mature at different dates.

 Hop quality is dependent on harvesting cones at the right time, and then picking and drying them quickly before they deteriorate.
 Unless they are cooled, fresh hop cones will start to deteriorate within a short period from the bines being harvested.

 These time-critical requirements together with the tall growth habit of the bines mean that each garden must have its own picking and drying equipment and facilities.

 The most labour-intensive tasks on an established hop garden are the stringing which takes place by a hop grower between August and early October, bine selection and training which takes place over a four week period from late October, and harvesting which takes place in March.